You could save up to $75 a year with an on-demand water heater!

 Besides being inefficient, storage water heaters (conventional water heaters) don’t last long — only about 13 years.
 Homeowners can increase the life of their water heaters by lowering the temperature to a more reasonable setting, by periodically flushing sediment from the bottom of the tank, and by replacing the anode rod.
 Some of these measures also save energy, just remember to get help with this is your are walking around with an ankle brace.

 If your water heater is more than 10 years old and has not been maintained, it may be approaching the end of its useful life.
 If it’s leaking or showing signs of rust, it definitely needs to be replaced.
 So consider your options before it goes kaput and you have to make a rushed decision to get hot water back.
-Now might be the time to install a tankless water heater.
+Now might be the time for a tank less water heater installation.
+Contact a commercial water heater repair company for more guidance.

 How Do Tankless Water Heaters Work?

 Also known as “instantaneous” or “tankless” water heaters, on-demand water heaters are surprisingly compact units.
-Some are designed to meet the needs of a laundry room or bathroom, but others provide hot water for an entire house.
+According to Plumbing Services in Perth, some are designed to meet the needs of a laundry room or bathroom, but others provide hot water for an entire house.

 Like conventional storage water heaters, tankless water heaters provide hot water 24 hours a day, 365 days a year.
 However, they meet this need without the standby losses of storage tank heaters.